ananogal1/ASCVD-metabolite-panel/README.md

 # ASCVD metabolite panel

-Scripts to find a metabolite panel associated with the 10-year atherosclerotic cardiovascular disease (ASCVD) risk score and predictive of incident cardiac disease and CVD mortality used in the following publication:
+Scripts to find a metabolite panel associated with the 10-year atherosclerotic cardiovascular disease (ASCVD) risk score and predictive of incident cardiac disease (including congestive heart, angina, atrial fibrillation, coronary heart disease and/or congenital heart disease) and CVD mortality used in the following publication:
 "_Incremental value of a panel of serum metabolites for predicting atherosclerotic cardiovascular disease risk_" by Nogal et al. (2021).